A Child's First Dental Visit Fact Sheet

 Prepare the dentist

-visit, like getting a cavity filled, tell the dentist if your child tends to be stubborn,
+filled, tell the dentist if your child tends to be stubborn, defiant, anxious, or

 Watch how your child reacts.
 Many parents are able to guess how their child will respond

 and should tell the dentist.
-Certain behaviors may be linked to the age of your child:
+Certain behaviors may be linked to your child's age:

 10 to 24 months.
 Some securely attached children may get upset when taken from their parents for an